MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/VI-blockvendorpaymentsforPMapproval.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-To use the functionality that's described in this article, you must enable the feature **Enable subcontract actuals processing with Project Operations for resource based scenarios** in the Feature management workspace.
+To use the functionality that's described in this article, you must enable the feature **Enable Hold Vendor Payment for vendor invoices till PM confirms the invoice for resource based/non-stocked scenarios.** in the Feature management workspace.

 ## Set up Subcontract vendor invoice verification and block vendor payments parameters